 - Revamp your original message and resend the night before the meeting.
 Make sure you sound upbeat, positive and genuinely interested in hearing their thoughts at your meeting.

 - Have an agenda prepared for the meeting and stick with it.
 This helps to keep the meeting from going off on tangents and running too long.
 If your neighbors remember the last meeting as being lengthy and chaotic, they are not likely to turn up for the next one.

 - Allocate time on the agenda for community concerns.
 You might not realize that a large tree is blocking an intersection on the next block, but your neighbors know.
 You need to have a set amount of time put aside during your meeting where the community members can bring items to the board’s attention.

 - Take a break at the midway point and serve refreshments.
 There may only be time for a 15 minute recess, but during those 15 minutes your neighbors are able to socialize and get to know one another.
 Adding an element of socialization along with snacks to the meeting will encourage people to return to the next one.

 The purpose of your HOA is to keep your neighborhood a clean and safe environment for the residents and their families.
-With increased participation in your group meetings, reaching and exceeding those goals will become a reality.
+With a specific HOA meeting agenda and increased participation in your group meetings, reaching and exceeding those goals will become a reality.